-Here are some of the top London schools offering training, including The Knowledge Academy (46 courses), General Assembly (45 courses), and New Horizons (38 courses).
+Here are some of the top London schools offering training, including City Lit (65 courses), Transmedia (53 courses), and Media Training (51 courses).

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.